A Reflection from Degna Stone

 Why do you not know who I am?

 During the final conversation, Annalee Davis discussed her hybrid practice as an artist, cultural activist and founder of Fresh Milk, ‘a “cultural lab”, a dynamic space for artists’.
 It was a fascinating exploration of the varied work she undertakes.

-In a region where language can be a divide (following colonisation by the French, Spanish, Dutch and English), Caribbean Linked is a regional residency that brings artists of different languages together in a unified Caribbean identity; Leh We Talk brought people from myriad backgrounds together to hold intimate conversations about race and class in the context of Barbados; (bush) Tea Services uses excavated shards from porcelain made in UK to create a tea set which serves a ‘blood-sweeten’d beverage’ as part of a performative installation; (Bush) Tea Plot, invited inquisitive and curious exchanges through transformation and regeneration; and As if the Entanglement of our Lives did not Matter, a family portrait of sorts, explores the concept of corrupted and contaminated blood.
+In a region where language can be a divide (following colonisation by the French, Spanish, Dutch and English), Caribbean Linked is a regional residency that brings artists of different languages together in a unified Caribbean identity; Leh We Talk brought people from myriad backgrounds together to hold intimate conversations about race and class in the context of Barbados; (bush) Tea Services uses excavated shards from porcelain crockery made in the UK to create a tea set that serves bush tea (cerasee, bay leaf, lemongrass, and blue vervain) as part of a performative installation; (Bush) Tea Plot - A Decolonial Patch for Mill Workers,presents a living collection of plants in recognition of cotton mill worker ailments in recognition of shared colonial transatlantic histories; and As if the Entanglement of our Lives did not Matter, a family portrait of sorts, explores the concept of corrupted and contaminated blood.
 The common thread in her works is a desire to connect and communicate.
 A desire to understand.